 January 6, 2021

-AN ACT to amend the general business law, in relation to the dangers to
+AN ACT to amend the tax law, in relation to establishing a tax on

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
 The tax law is amended by adding a new article 12-B to read

 3 ARTICLE 12-B

 5 Section 289-g.
 Definitions.

 10 § 289-g.
 Definitions.
 For the purposes of this article, the following

 11 terms shall have the following meanings: